jagerman/loki-improvement-proposals/LIPS/LIP-3.md

 Because Service Node quorums are deterministically selected before checkpointing blocks and Service Node IP addresses are publicly stored on a DHT in Lokinet, it is important to consider an attacker who would seek to disrupt consensus communications.
 Without protections an attacker could carry out a DDoS attack as Service Nodes were checkpointing the chain in an attempt to disrupt communications and prevent the chain from successfully being checkpointed.
 Because a super majority of quorum signatures is required to sign a block and the quorum size is 20, the attack would only need to prevent communication of 18 nodes over the course of two consecutive checkpoints to freeze the blockchain.

-The novel protection for this attack is Service nodes having the ability to whitelist other nodes inside of their own active quorum when Service Nodes detects an attack.
+The novel protection for this attack is Service Nodes having the ability to whitelist other nodes inside of their own active quorum when Service Nodes detects an attack.
 Practically speaking, Service Nodes would turn on this protection automatically when the previous quorum has failed to sign a block.
 This method allows nodes to communicate and come to consensus on the correct chain to sign, without accepting connections from unknown IP addresses potentially attempting DDoS attacks.
 Once finished checkpointing the quorum should again regain normal functionality.

 ### 4.8 Considerations for Merchants and Exchanges